 From dust on the windowsills to laundry piled like small mountains, house cleaning is, for many, a never-ending project.
 That's why homeowners and renters who struggle to find the time or energy to stay on top of all of the daily and weekly to-dos, may need to hire someone like you, a professional house cleaner.

-Your work is invaluable, of course, which is precisely why you’ll need to be mindful of the value of your time.
-In this article, you’ll learn how to charge for house cleaning so that you can earn what you deserve every time you perform your indispensable service.
+Your work is invaluable, of course, which is precisely why you'll need to be mindful of the value of your time.
+In this article, you'll learn how to set a house cleaning rate so that you can earn what you deserve every time you perform your indispensable service.